bashhack/sesh/docs/USAGE_AND_CONFIGURATION.md

 ## Workflow Overview

-The diagram below shows the complete workflow for using gitbak, from starting the tool through to integrating your changes after a session:
+The diagram below shows the complete workflow for using sesh, from initial setup through daily usage:

 ```mermaid
 %%{init: {'theme': 'neutral'}}%%